 A protocol is a written statement to conduct the validation process along with the procedure, test method, equipment handling, specifications, acceptance criteria, report and approval.

 Validation protocol must be written before carrying out a validation activity.
-It should be prepared by the qualified person of concerned department and should be approved before the implementation.
-This document shall help to create a new validation protocol for the validation activities in different departments of pharmaceutical company.
+It should be prepared by the qualified person of the concerned department and should be approved before the implementation.
+This document shall help to create a new validation protocol for the validation activities in different departments of the pharmaceutical company.
 A validation protocol should contain (but not limited to) following parts.

 2. Objective: The aim of the validation study should be written in the objective of the validation protocol.